Experiences & Amenities

 Meetings and Retreats

-The trail's Visitor Center has a meeting room available for rent.
-Contact the trail office for rental information or reservations: (850) 983-5338.
+The trail's visitor center has a meeting room available for rent.
+Contact the trail office for rental information or reservations at 850-983-5338.

 Horse Equestrian Trail

-A playground suitable for ages 2-12 is located at the Visitor Center Trailhead.
+A playground suitable for ages two to 12 is located at the Visitor Center Trailhead.
 There are shaded picnic tables nearby where you can relax and watch your children enjoy being outside.

 The trail and facilities are wheelchair accessible.
-Motorized wheelchairs and other personal mobility devices are permitted on the trail, if required.
-If you need an accommodation, please contact the Trail Ranger at 850-607-5363.
+Motorized wheelchairs and other personal mobility devices are permitted on the trail.
+If you need an accommodation, please contact the trail ranger at 850-607-5363.